-The Hide Hotel Flims is a new year-round suave lair of modern luxury alpine styling perched like a sleek boutique penthouse above the new Stenna Building opening in early 2019.
+The Hide Hotel Flims is a new year-round suave lair of modern luxury alpine styling perched like a sleek boutique penthouse above the new Stenna Building.
 A re-thought mountain resort that flirts with the cosy traditions of the Alps paired with a narrative of fresh design tones, botanicals and natural materials, The Hide Hotel's design fuses progressive alpinist interiors with cool luxe and voguish sophistication.

 The notion of modern mountain escapism is immediate – a distinctive architectural design that cleverly binds a vernacular of curved white concrete and large oversized glass creating the statement façade.
 The seductive form reflects the traditional tiered terraces of the slopes, The Hide is sleek, adopting the alpine topography that surrounds.